KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 <figcaption><em>Refraction due to surface roughness.</em></figcaption>
 </figure>

 **TODO** - *This is fine for raytracers or for rasterizers that just sample the existing IBL for refracted light.
 However, what about rasterizers that want to cheaply render transmission in screen-space (I think this is pretty common)?
 Typically, the refractive blurring is done by sampling mips or manually-blurred versions of the background scene.
-This can be eye-balled by an implementation but is there a slightly more mathematically rigorous version that we could recommend?*
+This can be eye-balled by an implementation but is there a slightly more mathematically-rigorous version that we could recommend?*

 ### Blending

-Although the math here is straightforward, it doesn't consist of a single blend equation and so, in practice, can't be rendered in a single draw call with blending enabled.
-Also note that alpha coverage still needs to work as it does with the core glTF material spec; blending between the destination framebuffer and this surface material.
-Therefore, `blendMode` should, in general, be set to "OPAQUE" unless alpha coverage is used.
+The glTF `blendMode` is used for alpha-as-coverage, NOT for physically-based transparency (i.e. this extension).
+If alpha-as-coverage is not being used, the blend mode of the material should be set to "OPAQUE" even though it is transparent.
+Again, it's helpful to think of alpha-as-coverage as whether the physical surface is there or not. `transmission` applies to the surface material that exists.
+Note that alpha-as-coverage can still be used along with transmission.

 <figure>
   <img src="./figures/TransmissionWithMask.png"/>